semaphoreci/docs/docs/ci-cd-environment/sem-service-managing-databases-and-services-on-linux.md

 - elasticsearch: The default value is `6.5.1`
 - rabbitmq: The default is `3.8.2`

-`sem-service` pulls images from Semaphore registry.
+`sem-service` pulls images from Semaphore Container Registry.
-You can find the list of available versions on our [Semaphore registry images](/ci-cd-environment/semaphore-registry-images/#supported-sem-service-images) page.
+You can find the list of available versions on our [Semaphore Container Registry images](/ci-cd-environment/semaphore-registry-images/#supported-sem-service-images) page.

 The following are valid uses of `sem-service`: